kaisenlinux/manpages-dev/category/TCP/socat.md

               Option groups: FD,SOCKET,IP6,RANGE

        UNIX-CONNECT:<filename>
               Connects to <filename> assuming it is a UNIX domain socket.
-If <filename> does not exist, this is an error;  if  <filename>  is  not  a  UNIX  domain socket, this is an error; if <filename> is a UNIX domain socket, but no process is listening, this is an error.
+If <filename> does not exist, this is an error; if <filename> is not a UNIX domain socket,  this  is  an  error;  if
+              <filename> is a UNIX domain socket, but no process is listening, this is an error.
               Option groups: FD,SOCKET,NAMED,RETRY,UNIX
               ) Useful options: bind
               See also: UNIX-LISTEN, UNIX-SENDTO, TCP

        UNIX-LISTEN:<filename>
               Listens  on  <filename>  using  a UNIX domain stream socket and accepts a connection.
 If <filename> exists and is not a socket, this is an error.
-If
-              <filename> exists and is a UNIX domain socket, binding to the address fails (use option unlink-early!).
-Note that opening this address usually blocks
+If <filename> exists and is a
-              until  a  client  connects.
-Beginning  with  socat  version  1.4.3, the file system entry is removed when this address is closed (but see option un‐ link-close) (example).
+              UNIX domain socket, binding to the address fails (use option unlink-early!).
+Note that opening this address usually blocks until a client connects.
+Beginning with  socat  ver‐ sion 1.4.3, the file system entry is removed when this address is closed (but see option unlink-close) (example).
               Option groups: FD,SOCKET,NAMED,LISTEN,CHILD,RETRY,UNIX
               Useful options: fork, umask, mode, user, group, unlink-early See also: UNIX-CONNECT, UNIX-RECVFROM, UNIX-RECV, TCP-LISTEN

        UNIX-SENDTO:<filename>
               Communicates  with  the  specified  peer  socket,  defined by [<filename>] assuming it is a UNIX domain datagram socket.
 It sends packets to and receives packets from that peer socket only.
 Please note that it might be necessary to bind the local socket to an address (e.g. /tmp/sock1, which must not exist before).
 This address type  works  well  with socat UNIX-RECVFROM and UNIX-RECV address peers.
               Option groups: FD,SOCKET,NAMED,UNIX
               Useful options: bind
               See also: UNIX-RECVFROM, UNIX-RECV, UNIX-CONNECT, UDP-SENDTO, IP-SENDTO

        UNIX-RECVFROM:<filename>
               Creates a UNIX domain datagram socket [<filename>].
 Receives one packet and may send one or more answer packets to that peer.
-This mode is  particu‐ larly useful with fork option where each arriving packet - from arbitrary peers - is handled by its own sub process.
-This address works well with so‐ cat UNIX-SENDTO address peers.
+This mode is particularly useful with fork option where each arriving packet - from arbitrary peers - is handled by its own sub process.
+This address works well with socat UNIX-SENDTO address peers.
               Option groups: FD,SOCKET,NAMED,CHILD,UNIX
               See the note about RECVFROM addresses.
               Useful options: fork
               See also: UNIX-SENDTO, UNIX-RECV, UNIX-LISTEN, UDP-RECVFROM, IP-RECVFROM

        UNIX-RECV:<filename>
               Creates a UNIX domain datagram socket [<filename>].
 Receives packets from multiple unspecified peers and merges the data.
 No replies are possible.
 It can be,  e.g.,  addressed by socat UNIX-SENDTO address peers.
 It behaves similar to a syslog server.
               Option groups: FD,SOCKET,NAMED,UNIX
               See also: UNIX-SENDTO, UNIX-RECVFROM, UNIX-LISTEN, UDP-RECV, IP-RECV

        UNIX-CLIENT:<filename>
               Communicates with the specified peer socket, defined by [<filename>] assuming it is a UNIX domain socket.
 It first tries to connect and, if that fails, assumes it is a datagram socket, thus supporting both types.
               Option groups: FD,SOCKET,NAMED,UNIX
               Useful options: bind
               See also: UNIX-CONNECT, UNIX-SENDTO, GOPEN